DragonMarquise/GachaGameSimulator/README.md

 Note that there is also a version of this game hosted on Itch.io, for people to play right in their browser: https://dragonmarquise.itch.io/gacha-game-simulator

-Current ideas for future updates:
- - "Difficulty modes" of sorts, basically just changing the rates to be closer to the (more ridiculous) rates seen in most gacha games.
-The current set of rates in the simulator would be set for a "Casual Mode", while more accurate/harder rates could be called an "Authentic Mode".
- - Add additional tiers?
-Most gacha games tend to have 4 to 5 tiers.
-Current ideas are two tiers above Gold (Platinum as second-rarest, and Diamond as the new rarest), or a new tier above Gold (Platinum) and a new tier below Bronze (Maybe Pyrite/Fool's Gold?
-Or Iron, or maybe even Wood for the hilarity of it).
-Will need to come up with new characters for those tiers as well, at least for this base repository.